 Parsing is hard ... but just a distraction

 Tools like YACC, JavaCC, ANTLR, and variants are all about parsing and a little bit about AST building.
 It is a big effort to choose the "right" (lexer and) parser generator, find/create a grammar, wrestle into a form acceptable by a parser generator (lookaheads? ambiguities? context sensitivities?), deciding on how to build a tree, ...
 Then there's the often surprisingly big struggle to make the parser match what the compilers really accept as opposed to what everbody knows to be true without any further thought (Hey, C source code doesn't have any complications, its a simple language, right?
 Can't be that hard...oops, what's a trigraph?).
 Putting together a working parser is enough work so that people tend to focus on just getting that right, paying zero attention to what is needed after that.
 And that makes them lose sight of the full problem.

-Our DMS Software Reengineering Toolkit is that extra technology.
-Semantic Designs has spent over 17 years building that technology, and proving it on real languages such as COBOL, Java and C++, so that would-be tool builders don't have to reinvent the infrastructure, and can get on with building the tool they really wanted.
-Along the way, we found that the parsing process could be significantly enhanced.
+This insight led us to build the DMS Software Reengineering Toolkit, to provide as much as possible of that advanced technology.
+Semantic Designs has spent over 17 years building and enhancing that technology, and proving it on real languages such as COBOL, Java and C++, so that would-be tool builders don't have to reinvent the infrastructure, and can get on with building the tool they really wanted.
+(We don't expect the enhancement process to ever really stop or even slow down much).
+Along the way, we found that even the parsing process could be significantly enhanced.

 Let us consider these additional mechanisms further.
 First, what drives the need for this?
 Our programming languages, like our computers, used to be smaller and simpler: FORTRAN66, COBOL, RPG, BASIC, K&R C, ran on small machines, and were all written in ASCII text in a small number of files.
 Lots of complications have occured since then: